Overview

 Resources

-At Evergreen Valley College, you will see our holistic commitment to your learning and success woven through our curriculum, instruction, and service to you.
+At Evergreen Valley College, you will see our commitment to your learning and success woven through our curriculum, instruction, and service to you.

 Our support includes special programs such as our Disabilities Support Program and Veterans Freedom Center, food resources such as our permanent food pantry on campus, mental health and wellness and services such as counseling, enrollment services, financial aid, and much more.